 The kitchen is one of the most important rooms in your home.
 But if your cabinets are full of crumbs, the drawers are sticky, or you can’t find room for your everyday necessities because every cabinet is filled to the brim, opening those cabinets and drawers can be a frustrating experience.
-It’s time for a kitchen intervention!
+It’s time for an ‘organizing the kitchen’ intervention!

 1. Remove or Relocate

 Open each cabinet and drawer.
 Are any of them (or all of them) overflowing with things you don’t need?
 Consider what items are actually used on a regular basis.
 Next, see if there are any items you use less frequently that could be relocated to another space or which items you could do without entirely.

 When was the last time you used your food processor or bread maker?
 Do you have dishes you haven’t used in a year cluttering up prime cabinet space?
 Do you have expired spices or plastic containers without lids that take up unnecessary space?

 Chances are, there are many items in your kitchen that could be removed or relocated to provide you with more organized storage, a clearer workspace, and a more enjoyable cooking environment.
 See how much you could remove from the kitchen to make more room for what you actually use.

 Can you identify where everything in your kitchen belongs?
 Does it have a designated drawer or cabinet?
 Having a designated home for each item in your kitchen is the most important step to being organized.

 When you know where to put the items that cause clutter, it’s easy to tidy your kitchen in just a few minutes!

 While I like to make sure everything I need has a home, I also like to keep systems flexible so everyone in the house—even guests—can help in the kitchen.